 A hearing aid will not restore normal hearing and will not prevent or improve a hearing impairment resulting from organic conditions.
 Use of a hearing aid is only part of hearing habilitation and may need to be supplemented by auditory training and instruction in lip reading.
 In most cases infrequent use of a hearing aid does not permit a user to attain full benefit from it.
+Special care should be exercised in selecting and fitting a hearing aid whose maximum sound pressure level exceeds 132 decibels because there may be risk in impairing the remaining hearing of the hearing aid user.

 Some hearing aid users have reported a buzzing sound in their hearing aid when they are using mobile phones, indicating that the mobile phone and hearing aid may not be compatible.
 According to the ANSI C63.19 standard (ANSI C63.19-2007 American National Standard Methods of Measurement of Compatibility Between Wireless Communications Devices and Hearing Aids), the compatibility of a particular hearing aid and mobile phone can be predicted by adding the rating for the hearing aid immunity to the rating for the mobile phone emissions.
-For example, the sum of a hearing aid rating of 2 (M2/T2) and a telephone rating of 3 (M3/T3) would result in a combined rating that equals at least 5 would provide "normal use"; a combined rating of 6 or greater would indicate "excellent performance".
-See the Product Card included with your hearing aid for the exact M/T rating of your hearing aid.
+For example, the sum of a hearing aid rating of 2 (M2/T2) and a telephone rating of 3 (M3/T3) would result in a combined rating of 4 or greater would indicate "excellent performance".
+See the Product Card included with your hearing aids for the exact M/T rating of your hearing aids.